 I started tutoring mathematics and physics 40 years ago and have done that on and off ever since.
 The student evaluation for the one-on-one lessons have always been excellent, and I can guaranty that my students will understand the topics we work on, will develop the ability to do mathematical reasoning, and will be able to handle any mathematics problem belonging to the syllabus we covered together.

 Cancellations must be done by the end of the day prior to the scheduled session.
 I will accept shorter notice in exceptional and documented situations.
 The student or a family member must contact me in person and inform me about the intent to cancel a session.
 Failure to comply with the cancellation policy stated before will result in one hour billed to the client's account.
 I taught all levels of algebra, calculus and physics classes at Austin Community College, Concordia University Austin, and Colorado State University.
-I have also worked in
+I have also worked in research and development and constantly applied mathematical methods in solving physics and engineering problems.

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.